 Designed by Tulsa architect Jerry Slack, Quail Ridge opened in 1992.
-For the past 2 years under the care of course superintendent Jeff Aldrich, Quail Ridge has matured into one of the most celebrated golf courses in the area.
+Under the care of course superintendent Jeremy Birdwell, Quail Ridge has matured into one of the most celebrated golf courses in the area.
 Golf Digest has regularly honored Quail Ridge as a 4 1/2 Star course on its “Places to Play” list.
 Quail Ridge was also honored in Golf Digest as one of the best public golf bargains in the United States.
 Expect to be treated to a great day of golf when you travel one mile south of Winfield on US 77 to Quail Ridge Golf Course.

 #3, Par 4